mockup

 5. Assess the Accommodation and Camp Conditions

-- What are the sleeping arrangements?
-Will you be staying in a tent, cabin, or lodge?
+• What are the sleeping arrangements—tent, cabin, or lodge?

-If possible, request recent pictures or videos of the camp to ensure it meets your comfort level and expectations.
+Request recent pictures or videos to ensure the accommodations meet your expectations.

 6. Review Pricing and Payment Policies

-- Does the price cover any necessary tags, permits, or processing fees?
+• Do prices cover tags, permits, or processing fees?

 7. Consider Safety and Medical Preparedness

-- Do they have the necessary first-aid training and equipment?
+• Do guides have first-aid training and equipment?

-- How far is the nearest medical facility in case of an emergency?
+• How far is the nearest medical facility?

 8. Evaluate Their Ethics and Conservation Practices